symfony/symfony/UPGRADE-3.4.md

  * Deprecated the HTTP digest authentication: `HttpDigestFactory` will be removed in 4.0.
    Use another authentication system like `http_basic` instead.

+ * Not configuring explicitly the provider on a firewall is ambiguous when there is more than one registered provider.
+   Using the first configured provider is deprecated since 3.4 and will throw an exception on 4.0.
+   Explicitly configure the provider to use on your firewalls.

 Translation
 -----------